-1. Satisfactorily pass all required courses and complete the prescribed number of credit hours in a degree or certificate program as outlined in the student's degree plan.
-Check the

-College's website or your program advisor for your degree plan requirements.

-- 2. Earn a 2.0 or higher cumulative grade point average in all courses attempted at the College.
+- 1. Satisfactorily pass all required courses and complete the prescribed number of credit hours in a degree or certificate program as outlined in the student's degree plan.
+Check the College's website or your program advisor for your degree plan requirements. - 2.
+Earn a 2.0 or higher cumulative grade point average in all courses attempted at the College.
 The calculation of the grade point average for graduation shall not include grades earned in institutional (developmental) credit courses.
 A course may be counted only once for purposes of meeting graduation requirements. - 3.
 Officially transfer all credits from other postsecondary institutions, if applicable. - 4.
 Complete at least 25% of total credit hours in the program at Bishop State Community College, if seeking an award. - 5.
-Complete all general education requirements and elective requirements as listed in the degree plan of study. - Meet satisfactory attainment of general education core competencies through classroom assessment activities or exit examination, prior to receiving an associate degree.
+Complete all general education requirements and elective requirements as listed in the degree plan of study. - 6.
+Meet satisfactory attainment of general education core competencies through classroom assessment activities or exit examination, prior to receiving

+- an associate degree.
 (Applicable to all students receiving AA, AS, AAS, and AOT degrees). - 7.
-Students in Associate in Arts and/or Associate in Science degree programs may complete no more than 28 semester hours in online coursework.
-Such courses are designated with WW and WH in the course schedule. - 8.
-After completion of all program requirements, Bishop State will award the appropriate degree or certificate on students at the time they become eligible.
+After completion of all program requirements, Bishop State will award the appropriate degree or certificate at the time that the student becomes eligible.

-The Registrar's Office will send letters to all potential graduates in the spring of the academic year.
-Students who wish to participate in the commencement program that is held annually at the end of the spring semester will complete an Application for Graduation in the Admissions Office on the Main Campus when the student comes to pay graduation fees.
+The Registrar's Office will send notification letters to all potential graduates each term.
+A separate letter will be sent after the term ends to notify students who have completed all of their graduation requirements that their award has been conferred.
+Students who wish to receive a printed diploma or participate in the commencement program that is held annually at the end of the spring semester must complete an Application for Graduation in the Admissions Office on the Main Campus when the student comes to pay graduation fees.

-Students who do not receive a graduation letter but who believe that they should be graduating should consult with their academic advisor.
+Students who do not receive a graduation letter but who believe that they should be graduating should consult with their academic adviser